| Book | Contact | +212 600 608 608

 Black soap cosmetic (beldi) is made of black olives and olive oil — it is intended for the skin.
 Black soap housekeeping is made from linseed oil — it is intended for household cleaning.
 Never use household black soap on the skin!

 A well-sealed jar of black soap keeps for 12 to 18 months at room temperature.
-Avoid exposure directe in the sun and to the humidity.
-Si the produit change of smell or de texture, it is temps of the remplacer.
+Avoid direct exposure to sunlight and humidity.
+If the product changes smell or texture, it's time to replace it.

 The Riad Vendôme is classified by the Moroccan Ministry of Tourism.